 In 1947, Edward Lowe decided to sell the clay in 5-pound bags marked “kitty litter” to sell in a local pet store.
 The discovery soon transformed itself into an empire widely known today as “Kitty Litter.”

-Best Cat Litters Reviews of 2019
+The Best Cat Litters of 2020

 There are so many brands of cat litter available in the market that it can be nothing short of a headache to select the right one for your kitty.
 In this section, we have researched and reviewed 10 products that we believe are the best cat litters available on the market today.